NCAA Basketball 10

 On February 10, 2010 EA officially announced that all future NCAA Basketball games would be put on hold and that there were no plans for releasing anymore titles in 2010.
 That year, the game was not released on the PlayStation 2.
 On August 11, 2011, all online services were discontinued.

+On June 30, 2025, over 15 years since the launch of their last college basketball video game, EA Sports would announce via social media that the series would be returning, reportedly releasing in 2028.

 Demo

 A demo was released to the Xbox 360 marketplace on November 5, 2009, and on the PlayStation Network on November 19, 2009.
 It featured North Carolina and Duke in one five-minute half at Cameron Indoor Stadium.